 Inducted into the American Quarter Horse Hall of Fame in 2002

-Childers was inducted into the American Quarter Horse Hall of Fame in 2002, and died July 9, 2009 at the age of 97.
+Easy Date was inducted into the American Quarter Horse Hall of Fame in 2002.